Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 Amazon Brand Gating

 Normally when you sell on Amazon, anyone can hop on and sell products under your listing.
-However, Amazon Launchpad members can prevent unauthorized sellers from selling your products.
+However, Launchpad members can prevent unauthorized sellers from selling your products.
 This is called brand gating.

 Brand gating is typically only offered with Amazon Project Zero, which carries high eligibility requirements and requires you to specially label your products for serialization.